 - Indulge in sweet liqueurs.
-Some possibilities: cordial-filled chocolates, Godiva chocolate liquor, or chocolate martinis.
+Some possibilities include cordial-filled chocolates, Godiva chocolate liquor, or chocolate martinis.

 - Keep it simple with a gorgeous box of truffles in your sweetie's favorite flavors.
 Alternatively, indulge in a "tower of treats" type of gift from a purveyor such as Harry and David's or create a custom version.

 - Take time out to visit a spot where you can watch fudge being made, buy penny candies, or enjoy cotton candy.
 Possibilities include a circus, fair, oceanside boardwalk, or fun tourist town.